Defining A Polar Vortex And Highlighting Its Potential Dangers

 Frostbite

-Frostbite occurs when your skin comes in contact with freezing temperatures, especially those as low as that experienced during a polar vortex.
+Frostbite occurs when one’s skin is exposed to freezing temperatures, especially those as low as those experienced during a polar vortex.

-It happens really fast to exposed skin and under these extreme conditions, and it can take only five minutes of exposure.
+It can happen very quickly to exposed skin under these extreme conditions, sometimes after only five minutes of exposure.

-Frostbite leads to the skin and underlying tissue to die.
+Frostbite leads to the skin and underlying tissue dying.
 In the severe conditions of a polar vortex, prolonged exposure can even lead to the loss of digits and limbs.

 These are just a few of the many dangers that accompany a polar vortex when a region is exposed to its full force.